-3.103.9 Sustainable Harvesting and Natural Forest Management Practices
+3.9 Sustainable Harvesting and Natural Forest Management Practices

 Forest Projects can create long-term climate benefits as well as provide other environmental benefits, including the sustaining of natural ecosystem processes.
-Tobe eligible be in conformance with underthis protocol, Forest Projects must:
+To be in conformance with this protocol, Forest Projects must:

-1. Employ sustainable long-term harvesting practices, both within their Project Area and on other forest landholdings controlled by the Project Operator and its Affiliate(s) within the

-- project's Assessment Area(s), as described in Section 3.9.1.
-Forest landholdings are considered "controlled" by the Project Operator if the Project Operator owns the land in fee, or has been deeded timber rights on it. - 2.
-Employ Natural Forest Management practices within the Project Area, including meeting species composition, forest structure, and age and habitat distribution requirements, as described in Section 3.9.2. - 2.3.
+- 1. Employ sustainable long-term harvesting practices, both within their Project Area and on other forest landholdings controlled by the Project Operator and its Affiliate(s) within the project's Assessment Area(s), as described in Section 3.9.1.
+Forest landholdings are considered "controlled" by the Project Operator if the Project Operator owns the land in fee, or has been deeded timber rights on it. - Employ Natural Forest Management practices within the Project Area, including meeting species composition, forest structure, and age and habitat distribution requirements, as described in Section 3.9.2. - 3.
 Maintain or increase standing live carbon stocks over the project life, as described in Section 3.9.3.

-3.10.13.9.1 Sustainable Harvesting Practices
+3.9.1 Sustainable Harvesting Practices

-At the time a harvest plan has been submitted to a state or federal agency (if required) or commercial harvesting is initiated on any of the forest landholdings controlled by the Project Operator and its Affiliate(s) within the project's Assessment Area(s), the Project Operator and its Affiliate(s) must employ and demonstrate sustainable long-term harvesting practices on all of its forest landholdings within the project's Supersection(s), including the Project Area, using one of the following options:
+At the time Commercial Rotational Harvesting is initiated on any of the forest landholdings controlled by the Project Operator and its Affiliate(s) within the project's Assessment Area(s), the Project Operator and its Affiliate(s) must employ and demonstrate sustainable long-term harvesting practices on all of its forest landholdings within the project's Supersection(s), including the Project Area, using one of the following options:

-- Certification under the Forest Stewardship Council, Sustainable Forestry Initiative, or Tree Farm System certification programs.
-Regardless of the program, the terms of certification must require adherence to and verification of harvest levels which can be permanently sustained over time. - 2.
-Adherence to a renewable long-term (50 years minimum) management plan that demonstrates harvest levels which can be permanently sustained over time and that is sanctioned and monitored by a state or federal agency (for federal lands only). - 3.
+Certification under the Forest Stewardship Council, Sustainable Forestry Initiative, or Tree Farm System certification programs.
+Regardless of the program, the terms of certification must require adherence to and verification of harvest levels which can be permanently sustained over time.

+- 2. Adherence to a renewable long-term (50 years minimum) management plan that demonstrates harvest levels which can be permanently sustained over time and that is sanctioned and monitored by a state or federal agency (for federal lands only). - 3.
 The use of silvicultural practices (if harvesting occurs) that maintain canopy cover averaging at least 40 percent, as measured on any 20 acres of the Project Operator's and its Affiliate(s') landholdings within the project's Supersections(s), including the Project Area.
-Lexceptions may be granted by the Reserve where it can be demonstrated that the harvest openings are intended to restore plantations to forest conditions with greater species diversity.
+Exceptions may be granted by the Reserve where it can be demonstrated that the harvest openings are intended to restore plantations to forest conditions with greater species diversity.
 The Project Operator is not responsible for harvest openings that preceded their ownership if the previous ownership had no direct business affiliation with the current ownership. - 4.
-Having a deeded conservation easement(s) with terms that ensure growth equals or exceeds harvest over time.
+Adherence to a deeded conservation easement(s) with terms that ensure growth equals or exceeds harvest over time.

-This requirement shall be met at all timesalways during the project life and is assessed at each site visit verification.
+This requirement shall be met always during the project life and is assessed at each site visit verification.
 Failure to meet this requirement will result in all Reserve account activity being suspended until it is met.